-According to the model of Becker and Tomes (1986) better educated and wealthier parents are more able to support their offspring financially.
+According to the model of Becker/Tomes (1986) better educated and wealthier parents are more able to support their offspring financially.
 This support has two implications.
-For one thing, the theory allows for continued financial support even after the end of formal education or after the offspring has moved out of the parents' household.
-For another thing, early financial transfers in wealthy families may lead to higher accumulated wealth on the part of the offspring.
+First, the theory allows for continued financial support even after the end of formal education or after the offspring has moved out of the parents' household.
+Second, early financial transfers in wealthy families may lead to higher accumulated wealth on the part of the offspring.
 This in turn facilitates the own financing of on-the-job training in the long run.
-As financial support of that kind or the offspring's wealth are not observed in the data set at hand, its impact can not be distinguished from that of parental education.
+As financial support of that kind or the offspring's wealth are not observed in the data set at hand, their impact can not be distinguished from that of parental education.